gentlee/react-redux-cache/README.md

 skip: !!user && isFullUser(user)
 ```

-Another approach is to set `skip: true` and manually run `fetch` when needed:
+Another approach is to set `skip: true` and manually run `fetch`. `onlyIfExpired` option can be also used:

 ```typescript
 export const UserScreen = () => {